-We have partnered with our Red Tape Reduction unit to make it easier for employers to take on apprentices.
+The PREMIER: We have partnered with our Red Tape Reduction unit to make it easier for employers to take on apprentices.

-As a special intervention, we have worked closely with the municipalities and businesses in the Eden District to turn last year's devastating fires into an opportunity for skills development through programmes to train people for the skills needed in the rebuild programme.

-We have also run an extensive internship programme within provincial government since 2012.
+The PREMIER: As a special intervention we have worked closely with the municipalities and businesses in the Eden District to turn last year's devastating fires into an opportunity for skills development through programmes to train people for the skills needed in the rebuild programme.
+We have also run an extensive internship programme within Provincial Government since 2012.

-The Premier's Advancement of Youth Project - or PAY - offers deserving matriculants the opportunity of work experience in the public sector, contactable references for their CV, and a set of skills to render them marketable and employable.
+The PREMIER: The Premier's Advancement of Youth Project or PAY offers deserving matriculants the opportunity of work experience in the public sector, contactable references for their CV and a set of skills to render them marketable and employable.
 Close to 4 300 internship opportunities have been created since PAY's inception.
+[Interjections.]

-This includes 700 opportunities this year - which the Province is funding to the value of R31-million.
+This includes 700 opportunities this year, which the Province is funding to the value of R31 million.
 Our top priority is expanding opportunity for the youth of this province, to whom I have dedicated the remainder of my term in office.

-The Zuma years have taken a terrible toll on our budgets.
-Policy uncertainty and corruption have hurt South Africa's image, deterred investment and severely dented the fiscus.
-As has profligacy in State-owned Enterprises.

-Wasteful expenditure, the un-mandated wage agreement of 2015, and instability in higher education have seriously eroded budgets for the core business of government.
+Madam Speaker, the Zuma years have taken a terrible toll on our budget.
+Policy uncertainty and corruption have hurt South Africa's image, deterred investors and severely dented the fiscus, as has profligacy in State-owned Enterprises; wasteful expenditure, the un-mandated wage agreement of 2015, and instability in higher education, which have all seriously eroded budgets for the core business of government.
 And cadre deployment has further weakened the state's capacity to use the remaining budgets optimally and efficiently.

-There is a reason that the first duty of the state is to ensure the safety of citizens.
-In the absence of security, it is hard to deliver on other mandates, as we have learnt.
-Under our constitution, the criminal justice pipeline, from policing to prosecution and imprisonment, are all functions of national government.

-The failure to fulfil this mandate has had a dreadful impact on our province, and we have had to devote significant proportions of service-delivery budgets to a security function which is a national mandate.
+This is the reason that the first duty of the state is to ensure that the safety of citizens is paramount, and in the absence of security it is hard to deliver on other mandates, as we have learnt.
+Under our constitution the criminal justice pipeline, from policing to prosecution and imprisonment, are all functions of National Government.
+The failure to fulfil this mandate has had a dreadful impact on our province and we have had to devote significant proportions of service-delivery budgets to a security function which is not our mandate.
 This is the difficult context in which we have sought to protect our frontline services of education, healthcare, social services and housing, amongst others.
+[Interjections.]

-To cope with growing demand, we have stretched infrastructure budgets to their limits.
+The PREMIER: To cope with growing demand, we have stretched infrastructure budgets to their limits.
 We have built on average 14 schools and 265 new classrooms, for every year in office since 2009.

-This amounts to 131 schools and close to 2400 classrooms.
+The PREMIER: This amounts to 131 schools and close to 2400 classrooms.
 Over 130 000 learners have relocated to the Western Cape since 2014.

-As a result, learner:teacher ratios are rising, often worryingly.
-The escalating running costs of our education system amount to

-R1,1-billion over the last four years, and this excludes the additional school infrastructure required to meet demand.
-National Treasury has not provided the funds required for this substantial adjustment.
+As a result, learner-teacher ratios are rising, often worryingly so.
+The escalating running costs of our education system amount to R1.1 billion over the last four years, and this excludes the additional school infrastructure required to meet demand.
+National Treasury has not provided the funds required for this substantial upward adjustment.

 There has been a concomitant growth in public healthcare demand.
-We have spent over R5.6 billion on capital infrastructure since 2009 - R3.8 billion on new and replacement infrastructure, and R1.8bn on maintenance.

-Over the last year, we have built the province's greenest clinic in Beaufort West, replaced clinics in Napier and Prince Alfred Hamlet, added new ward and CT scan capacity at Khayelitsha Hospital, continued the R55-million renovation of Knysna hospital, expanded Emergency Centres at Tygerberg and Stellenbosch Hospitals, and officially opened the new R104 million District-Six Community Day Centre.
+We have spent over R5.6 billion on capital infrastructure since 2009, R3.8 billion on new and replacement infrastructure and R1.8 billion on maintenance.
+Over the last year, we have built the province's greenest clinic in Beaufort West, replaced clinics in Napier and Prince Alfred Hamlet, added new ward and CT scan capacity at Khayelitsha Hospital, continued the R55 million renovation of Knysna hospital, expanded Emergency Centres in Tygerberg and Stellenbosch Hospitals, and officially opened the new R104 million District-Six Community Day Centre.
+[Interjections.]